miikkatu/ostos/README.md

 # ostos

-A React Native iOS shopping list app.
+A React Native shopping list app for iPhone.

 ## setup